jacks4ever/macOS-USB-Wazuh-Monitor/README.md

 ### Preparing USB IDs Data

-Download the `usb.ids` file from the [Linux USB ID Repository](http://www.linux-usb.org/usb-ids.html) and ensure it is placed in the same directory as the `USBMonitor` executable.
+Download the `usb.ids` file from the [USB ID Repository](http://www.linux-usb.org/usb-ids.html) and ensure it is placed in the same directory as the `USBMonitor` executable.

 ### Setting Permissions